-To meet the increasing demand for houses of moderate prices the Sage Foundation Homes Company has decided to undertake a building operation on what is known as "Tract 2"-that is, the property bounded by Kessel Street, Union Turnpike, Metropolitan Avenue, and Ascan Avenue, Forest Hills Gardens.
+To meet the increasing demand for houses of moderate prices the Sage Foundation Homes Company has decided to undertake building operation on what is known as "Tract 2"-that is, the property bounded by Kessel Street, Union Turnpike, Metropolitan Avenue, and Ascan Avenue, Forest Hills Gardens.

 Operations have already been started in Guilford Street for the erection of four frame dwellings of the Dutch colonial type.
 They will have 6 rooms and bath, with tile floor and wainscoting and built-in fixtures, open fire place in living-room, shingle roofs, parquet floors, a small Pullman table and seats in kitchen alcove, steam heat, and a large open front porch.
 If this type of house meets with success the company will enlarge its operations to approximately 100 houses.
-The first large its operations to approximately 100 houses.
 The first four houses will be built upon plots of approximately 40x100 feet, and will be offered for sale at \$13,800.
 They will be ready for occupancy about Oct.
 1. Plans can be inspected at the company's office.